-Requests For Information
+Requests for Information

 This financial report is designed to provide a general overview of the South Carolina Educational Television Commission's finances for all of the Network's taxpayers, customers and creditors.
 This financial report seeks to demonstrate the Network's accountability for the funds it receives.
-Questions concerning any of the information provided in this report or requests for additional information should be addressed to:

-South Carolina Educational Television Commission Chief Financial Officer 1041 George Rogers Boulevard Columbia, South Carolina 29201
+Questions concerning any of the information provided in this report or requests for additional information should be addressed to the President of the South Carolina Educational Television Commission, 1041 George Rogers Boulevard, Columbia, South Carolina 29201.